H-E-B issues recall on ‘Two Bite Brownies’ - NewsBreak

 SAN ANTONIO, Texas (ValleyCentral) — H-E-B announced on Friday that they are issuing a recall for certain H-E-B Bakery Two Bite Brownies products.

 The recall is for H-E-B Two Bite Brownies (12-ounce) and H-E-B Simply Delicious Cookies with Brownie Bites Party Trays.
-The recall was issued due to “potential metal fragments” in the products, a press release by HEB stated.Celebrating the children of our country’s heroes
+The recall was issued due to “potential metal fragments” in the products, a press release by HEB stated.Ford recalls Explorer SUVs that can roll away while in park

 The decision comes after an investigation of two consumer complaints.
 Those who purchased the items can return it to a store for a full refund.